La Buena Vida

-La Buena Vida (The Good Life) is a Spanish indie pop group from San Sebastián, Spain.
+La Buena Vida (lit.
+'The Good Life') is a Spanish indie pop group from San Sebastián, Spain.
 The band was formed in 1988 and continues to make music as of today.
 They have recorded 7 albums and 14 EPs.
 Their music is a form of pop also known as the Donosti Sound, a 1990s indie pop movement in San Sebastián.

 Biography

 The band's career can be divided into two stages.
 Initially, their music bore many similarities in sound and attitude with groups known as "twee pop", in particular those of the legendary UK label Sarah Records and of their countrymen Aventuras de Kirlian.
 They were also influenced by pop music of the late 1960s like Love, The Beatles, The Beach Boys, The Velvet Underground, Honeybus, Pic Nic and Vainica Doble, with touches of bossa nova and soul.
 They have also recognized the influence of French chanson (Serge Gainsbourg and Françoise Hardy).
 Their lyrics in this first stage reflect everyday life situations, as well as the feelings and concerns of average kids of their age (approximately 18) using a melancholy and evocative but natural tone.

 Their second stage began with the LP Soidemersol (1997).
 Parting from their usual influences while keeping their own personality, they began to use complex orchestral arrangements in their songs.
 Their lyrics also began to mature, reflecting more complex sentiments and often being much more bitter and less innocent than before.

-Today, La Buena Vida is one of the most respected and influential indie pop groups in Spain.